The $f$-Divergence Reinforcement Learning Framework: Preliminaries

 \subsection{Fenchel Conjugate}

 The conjugate tools are important in machine learning and optimization.
-Fenchel conjugate allows researchers to reformulate optimization problems into alternative ways that are more possible to be solved \cite{gail,dualdice,algaedice,gradientdice,nachum2020Duality,gendice}.
-We recommend readers to check \cite{rockafellar2015convex,boyd2004convex} for more convex optimization details.
+Fenchel conjugate, which is widely applied, allows researchers to reformulate hard-to-solve optimization problems into alternative problems that are easier to be solved \cite{gail,dualdice,algaedice,nachum2020Duality,gendice}.
+Details of convex optimization are well explained in works by \cite{rockafellar2015convex,boyd2004convex}, and we refer interested readers to them for further details.
+Here we briefly introduce the notations and definitions that are related to this paper.